Towards Overcoming the Undercutting Problem: Game Analysis

+For $D=1$, in conclusion, if $\gamma < \frac{\beta_u}{1-\beta_u}$, the undercutter with mining power $\beta_u$ can expect a potentially profitable undercutting attack.
+Otherwise, the undercutter sets $a$, the fees to claim in the first block (measured relative to the fees in the target block), properly and undercuts if $\gamma < \frac{a \beta_r +\beta_u}{1-\beta_u}$ for a potentially profitable attack.
+We say ``potentially'' because new transactions may arrive and change the bandwidth set, resulting in uncertainties in implementing undercutting.
+We summarize below the algorithm for rational miners to decide whether to attack, how to distribute mining resources, and how to avoid being undercut.

-\paragraph{Treating rational miners as one miner} In the above analysis, rational miners make decisions from a collective perspective by maximizing $E[R_r]$ instead of the expected returns for a specific rational miner $m_i$ ($i<n$).
+\paragraph{Treating rational miners as a whole} In the above analysis, rational miners make decisions from a collective perspective by maximizing $E[R_r]$ instead of the expected returns for a specific rational miner.
 This can give rise to coordination problems.
-Fortunately, rational miners either move all their mining power or staying on their current chain.
+Fortunately, rational miners either move all their mining power or stay on their current chain.
 There is only one state $(1,1)$ where they need to make a decision.
-Most rational miners act similarly.
-Besides, miners are aware of other miners' types across time.
-So they know the amount of rational mining power.
-Then it becomes practical to make decisions collectively even from an individual point of view.
+There is one scenario in practice when a rational miner may not be flexible, which is when this miner owns the current chain head of $C_0$.
+When a rational miner is not flexible, as mentioned in the above analysis, we treat it like an honest miner.
+Since miners are aware of other miners' types across time, they will be able to adjust their reasoning process.